Baltic Sea: NATO

-The North Atlantic Treaty Organisation (NATO) is the primary provider of a collective defense system.
+The North Atlantic Treaty Organisation (NATO) is the primary provider of a collective defence system.
 Following the accession of Finland in 2023 and Sweden in 2024, the majority of the states bordering the Baltic Sea have become members of NATO, simplifying the organisational geography of the region.

 The following NATO initiatives and bodies are particularly relevant for the Baltic Sea region: